logto-io/logto/.changeset/witty-rivers-laugh.md

 prevent user registration and profile fulfillment with SSO-only email domains

-Email associated with SSO-enabled domains should only be used through the SSO authentication process.
+Emails associated with SSO-enabled domains should only be used through the SSO authentication process.

 Bug fix: